2016 Children's Literature Conference

 - Partial scholarships are available.
 To apply for a scholarship, please include a personal statement and a letter of recommendation attesting to the strength of your work along with the other materials.
 Members of the MFA program who enroll in both sessions may be eligible to apply for financial aid.
 Visit the SBU financial aid office for more information.

-- Date of birth: All applicants, including non-credit, must be at least 18 years of age and must register for the entire duration of the course.
+- Date of birth: All applicants, including non-credit, must be at least 18 years of age and must provide their DOB to register for the course.
+We also need this information for housing and drink/food purposes.

-- Question 1: We recommend that you stay on campus, to immerse yourself in the experience.
-The schedule is packed, with events all day and every evening.
-For commuters, breakfast and lunch is included in the cost of tuition.
-Dinner is not included.
+- Staying on Campus: We recommend that you stay on campus, to immerse yourself in the experience.
+The schedule is packed with events all day and every evening.

-- Question 3 and its subsets: Workshops may be taken for 3 graduate-level academic credits.
+- Student Status: These questions help us get you into the Stony Brook system if you want to earn credit.
+Workshops may be taken for 2 graduate-level academic credits.
 To earn the credits, participants must attend all workshop meetings, complete all assignments, earn a passing grade, and attend all electives, including evening events.
 Stony Brook undergraduates who are accepted can get permission from their departments and the Graduate School to apply these credits toward their Bachelor’s.
 Students at other universities should check with their institutions for how to apply these credits.
-Out-of-state students will pay $786 for the credits.
+Out-of-state students will pay an additional cost.

 - Workshop Preferences: Please mark your first and second choices.